Lower Paleolithic: Calabrian

-Middle Pleistocene
+Chibanian

 The appearance of Homo heidelbergensis about 600,000 years ago heralds a number of other new varieties, such as Homo rhodesiensis and Homo cepranensis about 400,000 years ago.

 Homo heidelbergensis is a candidate for first developing an early form of symbolic language.
 Whether control of fire and earliest burials date to this period or only appear during the Middle Paleolithic is an open question.

 Also, in Europe, a type of human appeared that was intermediate between Homo erectus and Homo sapiens, sometimes summarized under archaic Homo sapiens, typified by such fossils as those found at Swanscombe, Steinheim, Tautavel, and Vertesszollos (Homo palaeohungaricus).
 The hand-axe tradition originates in the same period.
 The intermediate may have been Homo heidelbergensis, held responsible for the manufacture of improved Mode 2 Acheulean tool types, in Africa, after 600,000 years ago.
 Flakes and axes coexisted in Europe, sometimes at the same site.
 The axe tradition, however, spread to a different range in the east.
 It appears in Arabia and India, but more importantly, it does not appear in southeast Asia.